Luis0lo/React-Projects/Redux Counter/README.md

 # Redux

 - Simple Counter with [Redux](https://redux.js.org/) Library and [React Reedux](https://react-redux.js.org/) which makes connecting react apps to redux stores and reducers simpler
+- Redux [Toolkit](https://redux-toolkit.js.org/) later implemented.
+Previous warning: @deprecated We recommend using the configureStore method of the @reduxjs/toolkit package, which replaces createStore.
+- You can uninstall redux package after installing Redux Toolkit

 ## Functional Component